 Calcitonin is an amino acid hormone produced and released in the thyroid gland, a butterfly-shaped gland that helps the body manage metabolism, muscle control, and other essential functions.
 Calcitonin helps regulate calcium levels in the blood — and appears to work against the parathyroid hormone (PTH).

 The relationship between calcitonin and PTH is complex, but those who understand this relationship are better equipped to lower their risk of experiencing hyperparathyroidism (HPT) and other medical conditions.
-Now, let’s examine calcitonin and PTH in detail and explore the relationship between the two hormones.
+Now, let’s examine calcitonin function and PTH in detail and explore the relationship between the two hormones.

 What Is Calcitonin?